shahern004/CRUSTy-Core/Documentation/CRUSTy_Development_Plan.md

 # CRUSTy Development Plan

 **Author: Shawn Ahern**
-**Date: March 4, 2025**
+**Date: March 6, 2025**
+**Last Updated: March 6, 2025**

 ## Executive Summary

 This document outlines the development plan for CRUSTy, a hybrid C++/Rust implementation of the file encryption application.
-This version (maintained in the CRUSTy-Core repository) will maintain the core security features of the original CRUSTy while implementing a modern Qt-based user interface and adding two-factor authentication for enhanced security.
-The initial version will focus on single file encryption with password-based 2FA for decryption.
+This version (maintained in the CRUSTy-Core repository) will maintain the core security features of the original CRUSTy while implementing a modern Qt-based user interface.
+The initial version will focus on single file encryption with password-based encryption and decryption.

 The development approach leverages a hybrid architecture that combines C++ for the user interface and application logic (90%) with Rust for security-critical cryptographic operations (10%).
 This approach balances developer familiarity and enterprise compatibility with the memory safety benefits of Rust for security-sensitive code.

+## Current Status Overview

+The CRUSTy-Core project has established its core architecture and implemented basic encryption/decryption functionality.
+The hybrid C++/Rust approach is working well, with Rust handling cryptographic operations and C++ providing the application framework and UI.
+However, many UI features are defined but not fully implemented, and the embedded target implementation has not been started.

+Key accomplishments:
+- Core architecture with C++/Rust integration is implemented
+- AES-256-GCM encryption with Argon2 key derivation is functional
+- Basic Qt UI framework is in place
+- File operations and encryption/decryption are working

+Current challenges:
+- Qt DLL dependency issue: Qt DLLs are not automatically copied to the build directory
+- Many UI features are defined but show "not yet implemented" messages
+- Embedded target implementation has not been started

 ## Architectural Overview

-CRUSTy will follow a revised architecture that leverages Rust for all input handling while maintaining the cryptographic core in C++.
+CRUSTy follows a revised architecture that leverages Rust for all input handling while maintaining the cryptographic core in C++.
 This architecture supports dual functionality: a PC application with Qt UI and an embedded deployment on STM32H573I-DK hardware.

 ```mermaid
 graph TD